shin5ok/any-method-api/README.md

 export TAG=0.01
 ```
 ## Build container and Push it to GCR
-Run it on top dir.
+Run it in top dir.
 ```
 bash ./build.sh
 ```